castep-docs/castep-docs/docs/documentation/Transition_State_Search/neb.md

 ```

-1. This is a comment line informing the user what type of calculation was carried out.
+1. This is a comment line stating what type of calculation was carried out.
 2. This is the initial (i.e. the **REA** ctant) configuration.
-The integer indicates it's the configuration for the first NEB iteration.
-However, note that as the REActant (and PROduct) configurations stay the same for every NEB iteration, they are only printed out once.
+The integer indicates it is the configuration for the first NEB iteration.
+As the REActant (and PROduct) configurations are the same for every NEB iteration, they are only printed out once.
 The float at the end of the line is a measure of where the configuration lies between 0 (reactant) and 1 (product).
 TODO: be more precise.
 3. `<-- E` is the total energy and enthalpy of the system, in atomic units.
 4. `<-- h` is the unit cell matrix (atomic units).
 5. `<-- R` are the atomic coordinates (Cartesian), in atomic units.
 6. `<-- F` are the forces (atomic units).
 TODO: do these include NEB forces?
-7. This is the end-point (or **PRO** duct) configuration for iteration 1 of the NEB.
-Note that as the REActant and PROduct configurations stay the same for every NEB iteration, they are only printed out once.
+7. This is the end-point (or **PRO** duct) configuration for the first iteration.
+As this is the same for every NEB iteration, it is only printed out once.
 8. This is the first of the transition state configurations (NEB images) for iteration 1 of the NEB.
 For example, if you have 7 images, then there will be 7 blocks that start with `TST    1 `.